aws/eks-distro/docs/contents/users/install/kubeadm-onsite.md

 If you want to use the *kubectl* client from a system other than your control plane node, such as your personal laptop, follow these instructions:

-1. Log into your laptop and copy credentials and the *kubectl* command and there.
+1. Log into your laptop and copy your credentials and the *kubectl* command and there.
 On a Linux system, you would do the following:

         cd /usr/bin/
         sudo wget https://distro.eks.amazonaws.com/kubernetes-1-19/releases/4/artifacts/kubernetes/v1.19.8/bin/linux/amd64/kubectl